adore/daylight/doc/environment.md

     active_model_serializers   0.8

-In our own API, we use the following to assist us to build our API, these libraries are in no way required to use Daylight:
+In our own API, we use the following to assist us to build our API, these libraries are in no way required to use Daylight.
+These are only offered as suggestions:

     rails-api                  0.1.0
     versionist                 1.2.1